Substance Abuse and Addiction Treatment Resources in Bryan

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Each substance has its own consequences with misuse.
 Professionals at detox centers have specialized knowledge of the detox process.
 They work with each individual on his or her specific needs.
 Detox involves both your body and mind in complex ways.
 Therefore, you should never attempt to detox on your own.
 Doing so may result in life threatening situations.
-Instead, attend a Bryan drug detox or Bryan alcohol detox program.
-These programs are tailored to your needs, and professionals are there to help every step of the way.
 Certain substance misuse requires special medication to help with the detox process.
 Others require nutritional supplements and other non-addictive medication.

 Recovery Meetings Near You